|about us | contact us | terms | links | home|

 Where you are resident is of importance in this context.
 The Statutory Residency Test will determine your status in any UK tax year.
 It is a complicated test.

-Permanent non-residents are not generally liable to Capital Gains Tax.
+Until April 2015 permanent non-residents are not generally liable to Capital Gains Tax.

 A disposal after emigration from the UK but before the following 5th April may be subject to CGT.

 Life changing decisions should not be driven by tax considerations!